arachnetech/homebridge-mqttthing/README.md

    * [Supported Accessories](#supported-accessories)
    * [Release notes](docs/ReleaseNotes.md)

+## Alternatives

+MQTT-Thing allows a wide range of Homekit accessory types to be integrated using MQTT, and has some quite flexible configuration options which are very helpful in many scenarios.
+However, if you want quick and simple integration with Zigbee devices exposed through Zigbee2MQTT you should also consider the [z2m plugin](https://z2m.dev/).

 ## Compatibility with previous versions

 **From version 1.1.33, MQTT-Thing requires Node.js 14 or later.**